LeoBok/air-pollution/README.md

 # 🌍 AQI App

-The AQI app is a simple project to check your air pollution, based on your geolocation or by searching for a city you prefer.
+The AQI app is a simple project to check your air pollution, based on your geolocation (after having given your browser permission) or by searching for a city you prefer.

 ## 🛠 Installation